dask/dask-ml/docs/source/incremental.rst

 Each *block* of a Dask Array is fed to the underlying estiamtor's ``partial_fit`` method.
 The training is entirely sequential, so you won't notice massive training time speedups from parallelism.
-In a distributed environment, you should notice some speeds from avoiding extra IO, and the fact that models are typically much smaller than data, and so faster to move between machines.
+In a distributed environment, you should notice some speedup from avoiding extra IO, and the fact that models are typically much smaller than data, and so faster to move between machines.